Fla. MDs Skip Work to Protest Insurance

 Palm Beach hospitals prepared for the absence by adding to their emergency room staff and rescheduling elective surgeries.
-No problems had been reported Monday.
+No immediate problems were reported.

 ``We want the patients to understand that there’s a major crisis and something has to be done soon,″ said Dr. Stephen Babic, a Delray Beach cardiologist.

 Complaints about higher insurance rates, driven in part by big jury awards for malpractice, are being heard from doctors around the country.